Collaborative-AI/tutorial/Literature Search/README.md

   - **Novelty:** A summary of what makes the paper unique or innovative compared to previous work.
 This could be a new approach, a novel application, or a significant improvement on existing methods.

   - **Result:** The main contributions of the paper, often highlighting how well the method performed according to the chosen metrics.
 The contributions can be extracted from the abstract, introduction, and conclusion sections.

+  - **Dataset:** The dataset used in the research, which is crucial for establishing a standard benchmark to compare against baselines.

+  - **Metric:** The evaluation metrics used to assess the performance of the proposed method, such as Accuracy and F1 score.

   - **Link:** A URL to access the paper online, whether through the publisher's website, arXiv, or other repositories.